camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 ```

-## Reading Json using a Script Language
+## Reading JSON using a Script Language

-Json can be read from script languages in the same way as from Java.
-Since script languages use
-dynamic typing, you do not need to hint the data format but you can use auto detection.
-The
-following example demonstrates how to read Json in Javascript:
+JSON can be read from script languages in the same way as from Java.
+Since script languages use dynamic typing, you do not need to hint the data format but you can use autodetection.
+The following example demonstrates how to read JSON in Javascript:

 ```javascript
 var customer = S('{"customer": "Kermit"}');
 ```

-## Reading Json Properties
+## Reading JSON Properties

-To fetch properties from the Json tree you can use `.prop("name")`.
-This will return the property as
-SpinJsonNode and you can use this to get the value of the property as the following examples will
+To fetch properties from the JSON tree you can use `.prop("name")`.
+This will return the property as SpinJsonNode and you can use this to get the value of the property as the following examples will demonstrate:
-demonstrate:

 in Java:
 ```java